guilhermec-costa/Tracker.nvim/README.md

 # tracker.nvim

-Stay in the flow, let Tracker handle the stats.
+Stay in the flow, let Tracker handle the stats 📈

+---

+Tracker is currently in development ⚠️,  so it still misses some important user-customization features.
+You can already try it, but don't use it seriously just yet.

 ## What is Tracker?

-`tracker.nvim` is a feature-rich plugin for Neovim aimed at providing comprehensive tracking and analysis of developer activities within the editor.
+`tracker.nvim` is a feature-rich plugin for Neovim aimed at providing comprehensive tracking and analysis of developer activities within Neovim.
-- **Detailed Tracking**: Capture a variety of events including file openings, window switches, executed commands, and more.
+- **Detailed Tracking**: Watches a variety of events.
+Check [Tracker events]()
-- **Data Analysis**: Analyze the collected data to identify usage patterns, response times, and other useful metrics.
+- **Data Analysis**: Uses the data collected via the events to make valuable analysis of your perfomance
 - **Flexible Customization**: Customize settings to fit your workflow and individual preferences.

 ### Installation